 This Spanish-speaking island in the Caribbean is officially a Commonwealth of the United States.
 The Disciples of Christ, born out of the missionary endeavor of the Disciples in the United States, is a strong national denomination.
 The United Evangelical Church is a Conference of the United Church of Christ.

-While affirming their Hispanic culture, Puerto Ricans have struggled with the definition of their political status since 1898 when the United States landed on the island.
-The presence of the US Navy in the island town of Vieques has become a uniting force for Puerto Ricans who were divided along political lines but religious lines as well.
-The call for “not one more” referring to bombs being fired by the US Navy’s military exercises, has become a plea for peace among Christians in Puerto Rico.
+While affirming their Hispanic culture, Puerto Ricans struggles with the definition of their political status since 1898, when the United States landed on the island.
+The removal of the US Navy in the island town of Vieques was a uniting force for Puerto Ricans who were divided along political lines and religious lines.
+The call for “not one more,” referring to bombs being fired by the US Navy’s military exercises, has become a plea for peace among Christians in Puerto Rico.

 - The ministry of peace and reconciliation of the Ecumenical Coalition for Vieques.

 - The ministry of “Builders of Hope,” Disciples of Christ in Puerto Rico for at-risk children.